theyosh/TerrariumPI/docs/_tabs/setup.md

 TerrariumPI does about 6-10 calls on the One call API per day, what would result in 300 calls max per month.
 And it can detect which API is available with your OpenWeatherMap account.

+**important** This openweathermap url will be encrypted in the database.
+So the API_KEY value cannot be read out of the database directly.

 ## Relays

 ![Relay form](/assets/img/Add_Relay_Form.webp)